Erfan-ram/person-detection-PyQt-yolo/README.md

 - [ ] Backup detection logs and statistics to cloud services
 - [ ] Customizable notification rules based on person count, time of day, or specific individuals
 - [ ] Docker containerization support
-- [ ] REST API for integration with other systems
+- [ ] REST API for integration with other systems ( not knowing how to do this yet )